Skip to main content

 About Isagi

-Isagi is a Japanese restaurant in Taichung with $$$ pricing, smart casual dress, a confirmed Michelin Plate (2024).
-The verified public details are concise, so the safest way to plan is to treat it as a recognized Japanese dining option rather than assume a specific room format, beverage program, chef, menu structure, or seating setup.
+Isagi is a Japanese restaurant in Taichung with $$$ pricing, smart casual dress, a Michelin Plate (2024).
+Plan it as a recognized Japanese dining option, check directly with the restaurant if your visit depends on a specific room format, beverage program, chef, menu structure, or seating setup.

-The value case rests on the known basics: Japanese cuisine, a higher-spend $$$ tier, Michelin Plate recognition.
-That makes Isagi a sensible candidate when you want a more polished meal in Taichung, but the available facts do not support more specific claims about signature dishes, tasting menus, wine, sake, or service style.
+The value case rests on the basics: Japanese cuisine, a higher-spend $$$ tier, Michelin Plate recognition.
+That makes Isagi a sensible candidate when you want a more polished meal in Taichung.
+For signature dishes, tasting menus, wine, sake, or service style, confirm the current offering directly before booking.

 Book for Japanese cooking with confirmed recognition

 The strongest reason to choose Isagi is category fit.
 If the plan is Japanese food in Taichung with a smart casual setting and credible recognition, it belongs on the shortlist.
-If the plan depends on a particular beverage list, counter format, private-room setup, or chef-led narrative, confirm those details directly before booking because they are not verified here.
+If the plan depends on a particular beverage list, counter format, private-room setup, or chef-led narrative, confirm those details directly before booking.

 That distinction matters because diners often compare restaurants by price, format, or mood.
-Isagi's confirmed profile is narrower and clearer: Japanese cuisine, $$$ pricing, Michelin Plate (2024) recognition.
-When comparing it with Torien Yakitori, Inflorescence, AJIMI, Dasuke, or Wamaki, use the verified basics first, then check current availability and the kind of meal your group wants.
+Isagi's profile is narrow and clear: Japanese cuisine, $$$ pricing, Michelin Plate (2024) recognition.
+When comparing it with Torien Yakitori, Inflorescence, AJIMI, Dasuke, or Wamaki, start with the basics, then check current availability and the kind of meal your group wants.

 Where it fits in a Taichung Japanese shortlist

 For a first-timer, the smart move is to treat Isagi as a planned Japanese meal in Taichung rather than rely on assumptions about walk-in ease or booking difficulty.
-The verified hours show service from Wednesday through Sunday at 12–3 PM and 6–10 PM, with Monday and Tuesday closed.
+Hours run from Wednesday through Sunday at 12–3 PM and 6–10 PM, with Monday and Tuesday closed.

 For groups, avoid assuming a particular room layout, seat count, or private dining arrangement.
-Those details are not verified here.
 If party size or seating style matters, confirm directly through the restaurant's normal booking channel before setting the rest of the evening around the reservation.

-Lunch and dinner are both verified Wednesday through Sunday.
-Lunch can work for a midday Japanese meal, while dinner may suit a more deliberate evening, but the available facts do not confirm separate lunch pricing, a special set menu, or different formats by service.
+Lunch and dinner both run Wednesday through Sunday.
+Lunch can work for a midday Japanese meal, while dinner may suit a more deliberate evening.
+For separate lunch pricing, a special set menu, or different formats by service, check directly with the restaurant.
 Plan around the published hours and the $$$ price level.

 Use it as the polished pick, then cross-shop by mood